Think Thrice is a filing cabinet.

 A quiet thinking place.

-It’s where I come to work through thoughts, so that I don’t lose track of all that I’m learning about how to make meaningful social change.
+It’s where I come to reflect and work through thoughts—so that I can keep track of the things I’m learning about research, design, and behaviour change.

 This site is arranged into two sections.
 The "Desk Research" tab refers to thinking and reflections until the end of 2014.
 And, the "Field Research" tab refers to thinking and reflections post 2015.
 Why this split?
 Read on.